Canyon Bikes Review: German Engineering, Direct-to-Consumer Value

 Rider Feedback

+Should You Buy a Canyon?
 Canyon delivers pro-level performance at prices most competitors can’t match.
 If you’re comfortable assembling your own bike or using a trusted mechanic, Canyon is one of the best-value brands for riders who want a serious machine without the dealer markup.
+However, if you value in-person service, dealer relationships, or test rides, a Trek or Specialized may be a better fit.

 Q: Are Canyon bikes really cheaper than Trek or Specialized?